basapadi/lumen-base-app/README.md

 ## Lumen Base App
  This lumen base project can use for production project but **not recommended**.
 Maybe project structure has been added,removed or modified.
 If you want request new feature on this project you can create new issue on this repository.

+#### Documentation
+> See full documentation at [Wiki Documentation](https://github.com/Bataxdev/lumen-base-app/wiki)

 #### Author
 > Bachtiar Panjaitan <bachtiarpanjaitan0@gmail.com>